Lordiod/3D-MRI-Brain-tumor-segmentation/README.md

     ```

 4.  **Download a Pre-trained Model:**
     A trained model is required to run the application.
-Place a compatible pre-trained Keras model file named `brain_tumor_model.h5` in the `models/` directory.
+Place a compatible pre-trained Keras model file named `model_x1_1.h5`.
     *(Note: A placeholder file `model_placeholder.txt` is provided with instructions on where to acquire a model if one is not included).)*

 ## Usage